IBM-Cloud/docs/services/mobilepush/c_overview_push.md

 ## {{site.data.keyword.mobilepushshort}} service process
 {: #overview_push_process}

 Mobile and browser clients can subscribe and register for the {{site.data.keyword.mobilepushshort}} service.
 On startup, the client applications will register and subscribe themselves to the {{site.data.keyword.mobilepushshort}} service.
-The notifications are dispatched to the Apple Push Notification Service (APNs) or Google Cloud Messaging (GCM) server and then sent to registered mobile or browser clients.
+The notifications are dispatched to the Apple Push Notification Service (APNs) or Firebase Cloud Messaging (FCM)/Google Cloud Messaging (GCM) server and then sent to registered mobile or browser clients.

 ![Push Overview](images/overview.jpg)